bikemazzell/context-translator/README.md

 # Context Translator

 A Firefox extension for context-aware translation using local LLM servers.
 Translate words and phrases directly on web pages with intelligent context understanding—no backend required.
+Also great for learning new languages.

 ## Overview